 You might be surprised.

-In other words, you’ll be able to improve the return on investment (ROI) on your portfolio if you pay attention to what you’re doing with your money right now and act on it.
+In other words, you’ll learn how to invest and how to improve the return on investment (ROI) on your investment portfolio if you pay attention to what you’re doing with your money right now and act on it.

-For example, if you can remove that £50 unnecessary spending per month that you have and invest it in your own business (I recommend learning how to set up a blog), you’d be a lot better off in 5 years than if you’d just gone along with your usual tactic.
+For example, if you can remove that £50 unnecessary spending per month that you have and invest it in your own business, you’d be a lot better off in five years than if you’d just gone along with your usual tactic.

 I heard someone once say that no one who has ever needed insurance regretted getting it.

 And it’s true.
 No one ever wants to have bad things happen to them, but bad things happen all the time.

 No one can predict if emergencies will happen to you.
 They may or they may not.